michaelhartmayer/scratchdog/drmario/drmario.spec.md

             3.1.2.1.
 Button A (X) rotates the pill 90 degrees clockwise.
             3.1.2.2.
 Button B (Z) rotates the pill 90 degrees counter-clockwise.
     3.2.
 Matching
         3.2.1.
+Alignment Clear Rules
+            3.2.1.1.
 Aligning 4 or more color segments (virus or pill) vertically or horizontally eliminates them.
+            3.2.1.2.
+Multidirectional Matches: If a segment participates in both a horizontal and a vertical match simultaneously (e.g., an L-shape or T-shape clear), all participating segments in both directions are cleared.
+            3.2.1.3.
+Simultaneous Matches: Multiple independent matches (e.g., two parallel rows) occurring in the same tick are all cleared simultaneously.
+            3.2.1.4.
+Extension: Matches of 5, 6, 7, or 8 segments are allowed and cleared in a single animation.
         3.2.2.
-Chain Reactions
+Chain Reactions (Cascades)
             3.2.2.1.
+A chain reaction occurs when segments fall due to gravity and form new matches upon landing.
-Chain reactions (cascading clears) do NOT award extra points.
+            3.2.2.2.
+Scoring: Chain reactions do NOT award bonus points or multipliers beyond the base score for the viruses cleared in that step.
+            3.2.2.3.
+Animation: Each step of a chain reaction that results in a match triggers a new Clear Animation sequence (flashing).
+        3.2.3.
+Capsule Breakage
+            3.2.3.1.
+A pill (megavitamin) is composed of two color segments.
+            3.2.3.2.
+When an elimination match (4+ in a row) is detected, only the specific segments (pill halves or viruses) directly participating in that match are cleared.
+            3.2.3.3.
+If only one segment of a capsule is cleared, the link between the two segments is broken.
+The remaining segment stays on the board as a single, independent unit.
+            3.2.3.4.
+If both segments of a capsule are cleared (either by the same match or different matches simultaneously), the entire pill is effectively removed from the board.
     3.3.
 Gravity
         3.3.1.
 Unsupported pill segments fall downwards until they hit a supported surface.
         3.3.2.
 Speed Levels